calabash/calabash-ios-example/README.md

 # Generate a features dir
 $ bundle exec calabash-ios gen

-# Tell Calabash where your app is
+# Tell Calabash where your app is (see Where is are the .app and ipa? below)
 $ export APP=Products/app/LPSimpleExample.app

 # Try running cucumber